-I acknowledge that I am required to read carefully and answer truthfully and completely each of the questions set out in the Statutory Declaration.
+I acknowledge that I am required to read carefully and answer truthfully and completely each of the guestions set out in the Statutory Declaration.
 I also acknowledge that failure to disclose in my Declaration any matter within my knowledge (whether I consider it to be important on not) is not only perjury, but would mean that I would need to show cause to the Probity Panel why I should not have Probity approval refused, as it would tend to show a serious lack of competence or integrity.
-I further acknowledge that should I gain pre-selection, non-disclosure now would be grounds for subsequent dis-endorsement.
+I further acknowledge that should I gain pre-selection. non-disclosure now would be grounds for subsequent dis-endorsement.

+signed by nominee

+Statutory Declaration

+I (full name),,

+of (address),

-signed by nominee S tatutory Declaration l (f ull name),, of (address), (O ccupation) do solemnly and sincerely declare that:- e answers to each of the following questions is true and correct, and where information has been requested this form it has been provided truly, correctly and conscientiously: 1.
-Are you or have you ever been a director of any company?
-If yes, please provide details including the nature of the company's business? ☐ YES ☐ NO (If YES) The details are as follows: 2 In the past 40 years, have you have a marshar of any other political party or similar arranication?
-If year 2.
-In the past 10 years, have you been a member of any other political party or similar organisation?
-If yes provide details of the party and the period of membership.
-YES NO (If YES) The details of the party and the period of membership are as follows:
+(Occupation) do solemnly and sincerely declare that:-

+The answers to each of the following questions is true and correct, and where information has been requested on this form it has been provided truly, correctly and conscientiously:

+1. Are you or have you ever been a director of any company?
+If yes, please provide details including the nature of the company's business?

+2. In the past 10 years, have you been a member of any other political party or similar organisation?
+If yes, provide details of the party and the period of membership.

+(If YES) The details of the party and the period of membership are as follows:

+Please consider the environment before you print this document.
+Choose eco-friendly paper stock.
+Reduce paper usage by sharing with someone else, or by printing double-sided or on scrap paper.
+Eliminate paper usage by viewing online or downloading to a portable electronic

 3. Do you have any membership, affiliation, investment, shareholding or other interest in any business, association or organisation which may impact on your role as a Greens candidate or as a member of Council/Parliament?
-YES NO (If YES) The details are as follows: 4.
+(If YES) The details are as follows: 4.
 Have you ever been found guilty of an offence by any court?
 (Found guilty includes being convicted or found guilty but not convicted, or fined or given a bond).

-YES NO (If YES) The details are as follows: 5.
-Are you or have you been subject to allegations of a serious criminal offence, violence or sexual offence, or similar serious misconduct, whether reported to authorities or not, or substantiated or not, or true or not?
-YES NO (If YES) The details are as follows: 6.
-Have you ever been subject to a civil penalty by order of a court? ☐ YES ☐ NO (If YES) The details are as follows:
+5. Are you or have you been subject to allegations of a serious criminal offence, violence or sexual offence, or similar serious misconduct, whether reported to authorities or not, or substantiated or not, or true or not?
+(If YES) The details are as follows: 6.
+Have you ever been subject to a civil penalty by order of a court? □ YES □ NO